Local musicians, organizers adapt to entertain audiences online

 “The venues closing and gig cancellations have affected all the musicians as that was their primary source of income.
 Hopefully this passes soon,” said band member Charles R. Humphrey III.

-The band’s next concert was scheduled for Wednesday, March 25, at 8:30 p.m. on its Facebook page at www.facebook.com/songsfromtheroadband.
+The band’s next concert is scheduled for Wednesday, March 25, at 8:30 p.m. on its Facebook page at www.facebook.com/songsfromtheroadband.
 Previous Front Porch Sessions can be found on the page as well.

 Chris Shreve, aka C. Shreve the Professor, said he happened to start recording “basement performances” and posting them to his YouTube channel before the COVID-19 pandemic hit.